"The trumpet shall sound,

 It is reverence that helps man to discipline his intelligence in order to be able to understand the map that Creation is, a map made complete by and in the Messiah.
 Created intelligence, by itself, is not sufficient to comprehend the sublime depths of the act of being incarnated in Creation.
 Modern Catholic philosopher Alice von Hildebrand said once that "intelligent people seem to hold the patent on stupidity" if they lack reverence.
 And, Catholicism aside, Christians in general remind themselves that the most intelligent creature of his time is now in Hell, due to an act of irreverence spawned in the festering pool of his pride.

-Truth.
-Only by obedience to this preexisting Truth does man become
+obedience to this preexisting Truth does man become truly

 free, truly powerful.